FastComments/fastcomments-wordpress-plugin/README.txt

 - Ad-free experience, no data harvesting.
 - Fight Spam - We use a Naive Bayes classifier for spam detection.
 Also, unverified comments get automatically removed.
-- Ability to moderate content.
+- Ability to moderate content, including with multiple moderators.
 - Configurable notifications for you and your users.
 - Ability to import from Disqus, Commento, IntenseDebate and Muut Comments.
 Automatic image/avatar migration.
 - Ability to export your data at any time.
-- Ability to have multiple moderators for your site.
-- Ability to upgrade to paid or enterprise plans.
 - A comment UI that **fetches comments and renders in milliseconds** to prevent disengagement.
 - Very Fast Time-To-Engage: **No complex sign up process for your users**.
 - Secure Password-less Account Management (email-based login links).
-- Up-vote/Down-vote Support.
-- Sorting by Date+Votes.
-- **Threads** (replies to replies) along with reply notifications for engagement.
+- **Threads & Voting** (replies to replies) along with reply notifications for engagement.
 - An unobtrusive UI - no modals or behavior that distracts from your content.
 - Users get notified when someone replies, and you get notified of new comments to moderate.
 We also aggregate emails, so if you receive a hundred notifications in an hour we'll just send one summary email.
-- Anonymous commenting (unverified comments auto removed after three days)
 - **Image support** Commenters can attach images to their posts.
 - **Localization** The client-side widget is fully localized in English, French, and Spanish using browser locale detection.
 - **Full-Text Search** through all of your comments.
 - **SSO** Give your users a seamless commenting experience with our secure and easy **single-sign-on** system.
+- Anonymous commenting (unverified comments auto removed after three days)

 == Installation ==